WEDDINGS AT ST. BART'S

 Flash may not be used during the service, except during the entering procession, and then only if equipment and photographer remain behind the congregation, with the flash directed at the west end door (away from the congregation).
 During the service, only photography with a quiet shutter is permitted from the galleries and/or behind the congregation.

 Flowers are permitted in both the church and the chapel.
 St. Bart’s uses a professional florist, who is accustomed to decorating our space, following the guidelines for arrangements.
-If you choose to use another florist, the firm must meet David Bryan early in the planning process to assure that the following guidelines are understood and followed:
+If you choose to use another florist, the firm must meet the Rev. Peter Thompson early in the planning process to assure that the following guidelines are understood and followed:

 No flowers or other decorations may be placed on the altar itself.